 Location: Road 37 on the way to Geysir in the town of Laugarvatn

 Hours: Open daily June-August 10:00 – 23:00 // 11:00 – 21:00 the rest of the year

 Price: Adults 3800 ISK / $33 USD, free for children under 12

 If you love the sound of ice cream straight from the farm, then this is the stop for you!
-This place is too adorable, a family run farm turned into a ice cream parlor and restaurant.
+This place is too adorable, a family run farm turned into an ice cream parlor and restaurant.
 The ice cream is just as delicious as it looks – I can highly recommend the salted caramel!
-I’ve also heard their burgers are amazing.There’s also a Bed & Breakfast on the property, if you need a place to stay!
+I’ve also heard their burgers are amazing.There’s also a Bed & Breakfast on the property if you need a place to stay!

 Hours: May 16th – September 14th 11:00 – 22:00 Daily // September 15th – May 15th Sunday-Thursday: 11:30 – 20.00, Friday-Saturday: 11:30 – 21:00

 Price: depends on how many scoops you get 🙂